 It’s best to do your research to determine whether a hotel may be a cheaper option in your destination of choice.
 If you’re traveling on your own or with a friend, you may want to consider staying in a hostel, it may be lacking the bells and whistles of a hotel or Airbnb, but if saving money is your priority then it’s often the best choice.
 I personally traveled throughout Europe on a tight budget and exclusively stayed in hostels (best decision, ever).
 I made friends along the way and I saved a ton of money.
 All of the hostels I found I booked through Hostel World.

 Long gone are the days of airlines allowing you to check a bag for free.
 Nowadays, most airlines charge you an additional fee to check a bag.
 To save yourself at least $120, consider packing light.
-By only traveling with your carry-on bag, you also save yourself the hassle of having to wait in baggage claim.
+By only traveling with your carry-on bag, you also save yourself the hassle of having to wait in baggage claim—and the chance of dealing with lost luggage.

 Packing light may mean you won’t have enough clothes to get you through your vacation, but you can easily find a local laundromat.
 If you decided to book an Airbnb, you may even have access to a laundry facility—just message the host to find out.